Skip to Content

 Dolpa, Nepal

 Eastern Nepal is perhaps the most customizable of all the treks on this list because of the abundance of trails and various villages to begin and end.
+This trek is for travelers who want to experience the rural culture of Nepal and visit a place still untouched by Western tourism.
+The trail winds through multiple villages every day, rice terraces, and up the “foothills” of the Himalayas, which would be considered mountains in any other country.

-Length of time: One to three weeks.
+• Length of time: One to three weeks.
 This section is customizable.

-Guide/ no guide: Not required.
+• Guide or no guide: Not required.
 A guide is unnecessary if you're comfortable with camping and asking for directions.

 4. Dolpa

 Dolpa is a fantastic section to hike because of the scenery and culture.
 It's a barren desert region with endless mountains, limestone cliffs, and vertigo-inducing views.
+I regularly encountered tent settlements where small communities lived with herds of hundreds of sheep or yaks.

+Dolpa provides many opportunities for wildlife sightings.
+I encountered blue sheep and Tibetan foxes and spent a morning following snow leopard tracks.
 You won't be running into other trekkers on this route, except at Phoksundo Lake.
 It's also not a very populated region, so you will only pass through one village or settlement a day.

+Don't attempt this without a guide unless you're skilled in backcountry navigation.
 Investing in Nepal trekking tours that provide local guides and porters is a sound way to stay safe and help you enjoy the experience.

-Length of time: two to three weeks
+• Length of time: Two to three weeks

-Camping/ guest house: mostly camping, occasional guest houses
+• Camping/ guest house: Mostly camping, occasional guest houses

-Start/ finish: I suggest taking the route from Jomsom to Phoksundo Lake via Dho Tarap.
+• Start/ finish: I suggest taking the route from Jomsom to Phoksundo Lake via Dho Tarap.
 The permits for this region are $10 a week, whereas Upper Dolpa is $500 for a week.

-Guide/ no guide: A guide is not required, although I recommend that only highly experienced trekkers do this self-guided.
+• Guide/ no guide: A guide is not required, although I recommend that only highly experienced trekkers do this self-guided.

 5. The Three Passes – Everest Region